ICARC Logo in World Map

 Fox Hunting Transmitter Software

-Here is the operating manual for the fox transmitters.
+Here is the operating manual for the version 3 operating software.
 These are the configuration files that are loaded into the KC0JFQ fox transmitters.

 These are the commands that configure and control the operation of the transmitter.